pachyderm/pachyderm/doc/docs/master/concepts/index.md

 # Concepts

-Pachyderm is an enterprise-grade, open source data science platform that makes explainable, repeatable, and scalable Machine Learning (ML) and Artificial Intelligence (AI) a reality.
-The Pachyderm platform brings together version control for data with the tools to build scalable end-to-end ML/AI pipelines while empowering users to develop their code in any language, framework, or tool of their choice.
+The Pachyderm platform brings
+together **version control for data** with the tools to **build scalable end-to-end ML/AI pipelines** while empowering users to develop their
+**code in any language**, framework, or tool of their choice.
 Pachyderm has been proven to be the ideal foundation for teams looking to use ML and AI to solve real-world problems in a reliable way.